About Us

 John Williams

 After studying music in New Zealand and abroad, John went on to spend decades holding senior positions in the institutional investment management industry.
 He has been a director of Smartshares Limited since 2015 and has considerable experience as an Investment Manager.
-His deep appreciation for music and performance combined with shrewd financial management skills make him a unique fit for The Piano.

 “I wish to contribute to The Piano’s success for all stakeholders: the artists, the audiences and all who have played a part in developing this iconic arts facility.
 For me, it’s a strong symbol of Christchurch’s earthquake recovery, and my hope is that it will attract high quality performers for many years to come.”